E-MailRelay

 emailrelay --log -v -r --dnsbl spam.example.com,block.example.com,0 ...

 If the timeout period expires before a collective decision is reached then the connection is allowed by default.
-This default behaviour can be changed by using a negative timeout, although an unresponsive DNSBL servers might then result in all incoming connections being blocked:
+This default behaviour can be changed by using a negative timeout, but beware that an unresponsive DNSBL server might then result in all incoming connections being blocked:

 emailrelay -r --dnsbl spam.example.com,block.example.com,1,-5000 ...